yuichiiino1/WormTracer/WormTracer18_5/README.md

 (3) Running WormTracer from IPython Notebook, such as on Jupyter Notebook or Google Colaboratory (GUI environment)

+(installation)
+Download wt18_5.ipynb and functions.py in the WormTracer folder on this site and place them in your local directory (Google drive when using Google Colaboratory).

 (preparation)
-Make input images in a folder
+Place input images in a folder
-Place functions.py at an appropriate path
-Place wt18_5.ipynb and change parameters, especially the path to functions.py and path to the input image folder.
+Change parameters in wt18_5.ipynb, especially the path to functions.py and path to the input image folder.

 (execution)
 Run all cells in wt18_5.ipynb